Updated on September 29, 2021

 Here's a customized emailer from SEMRush after signing up to motivate customers to explore more features of the tool.

-Customer churn is inevitable.
-We must admit that saving every customer might not be realistic.
+The moment of churn is inevitable, and we must admit that saving every customer might not be realistic.
 We have to understand which customer churns are voluntary and how we can manage them efficiently and effectively.

-We need to use the power of advanced analytics, business intelligence, and marketing to effectively combat churn over time and strive continuously to create an awesome customer experience for our loyal customers.
+We need to use the power of ideal churn rate calculation, advanced analytics, business intelligence, and marketing to effectively combat churn over time and strive continuously to create an awesome customer experience for our loyal customers.

 Retention with churn analytics can be a very powerful addition to the marketers' tools and techniques as it reduces costs and boosts the ROI of reactivation marketing efforts.